hymnis/dsul-python/README.md

 ### Options

-    --help                         Show help and usage information
+    --help                         Show help and usage information.
-    -l, --list                     List acceptable values for color, brightness and mode -c, --color <color>            Set color to given value (must be one of the predefined colors) -i, --index <index>            LED to set color on.
+    -l, --list                     List acceptable values for color, brightness and mode.
+    -c, --color <color>            Set color to given value (must be one of the predefined colors).
+    -i, --index <index>            LED to set color on.
 Default is 0 (all LEDs).
-    -b, --brightness <brightness>  Set brightness to given value -m, --mode <mode>              Set mode to given value (must be on of the predefined modes) -h, --host <host>              The hostname/address of the server [default: localhost] -p, --port <port>              The port number used to connect to the server [default: 5795]
+    -b, --brightness <brightness>  Set brightness to given value.
+    -m, --mode <mode>              Set mode to given value (must be on of the predefined modes).
+    -h, --host <host>              The hostname/address of the IPC server. [default: localhost] -p, --port <port>              The port number used to connect to the IPC server. [default: 5795] -s, --socket <socket>          The socket to use for IPC server (disables TCP, -h and -p aren't needed or used).

 ## Development